Create a compliance map

 4. Do one of the following:

-• Save and create requirement Select this option to save the requirement and add another requirement at the same hierarchical level in the tree view.
+• Save and add another Select this option to save the requirement and add another requirement at the same hierarchical level in the tree view.

-• Save and Close Select this option to save the requirement and close the Add requirement side panel.
+• Save and Close Select this option to save the requirement and close the Add new sub-requirement side panel.

 The new requirement is highlighted in the tree view and ordered based on ID.
 In the case that two requirements have the same ID, a secondary ordering method is automatically applied based on the date the requirement was created.